mathiasertl/django-xmpp-account/README.md

   use a different server, please consider [contributing your own backend](#custom-backends).
 * Python 2.7 or Python 3.4 (Note: ReCAPTCHA support currently does not work with Python 3 due to library issues).
+* We strongly recommend you run the project inside a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) and install all Python library requirements from there.
+If you don't want to use virtualenv, all used libraries are listed in `requirements.txt`, older versions are not tested but are probably fine for most libraries.
+* Any database that Django supports, for example MySQL or PostgreSQL.

 ### Basic installation